deepset-ai/haystack/CONTRIBUTING.md

 ## Contributor Licence Agreement (CLA)

 Significant contributions to Haystack require a Contributor License Agreement (CLA).
 If the contribution requires a CLA, we will get in contact with you.
-CLAs are quite common among company backed open-source frameworks and our CLA’s wording is similar to other popular projects, like [Rasa](https://cla-assistant.io/RasaHQ/rasa) or [Google's Tensorflow](https://cla.developers.google.com/clas/new?domain=DOMAIN_GOOGLE&kind=KIND_INDIVIDUAL) (retrieved 4th November 2021).
+CLAs are quite common among company-backed open-source frameworks, and our CLA’s wording is similar to other popular projects, like [Rasa](https://cla-assistant.io/RasaHQ/rasa) or [Google's Tensorflow](https://cla.developers.google.com/clas/new?domain=DOMAIN_GOOGLE&kind=KIND_INDIVIDUAL) (retrieved 4th November 2021).

 The agreement's main purpose is to protect the continued open use of Haystack.
-At the same time it also helps in
+At the same time, it also helps in
 \protecting you as a contributor.
-Contributions under this agreement will ensure that your code will continue to be open to everyone in the future (“You hereby grant to Deepset **and anyone** [...]”) as well as removing liabilities on your end (“you provide your Contributions on an AS IS basis, without warranties or conditions of any kind [...]”).
+Contributions under this agreement will ensure that your code will continue to be open to everyone in the future (“You hereby grant to Deepset **and anyone** [...]”) as well as remove liabilities on your end (“you provide your Contributions on an AS IS basis, without warranties or conditions of any kind [...]”).
 You can find the Contributor Licence Agreement [here](https://cla-assistant.io/deepset-ai/haystack).

-If you have further questions about the licensing feel free to reach out to contributors@deepset.ai.
+If you have further questions about the licensing, feel free to reach out to contributors@deepset.ai.